aggelospaschos/data_structures_and_algorithms/3. Linked Lists/DoublyLinkedLists.md

 4. Update the next pointer of the node preceding the tail to point to the new node
 5. Update the previous pointer of the tail to point to the new node

-Removal from the Front
+### Removal from the Front

 1. Update the next pointer of the head to skip over the node following it
 2. Update the previous pointer of the node following the head to point to the head

-Removal from the End
+### Removal from the End

 1. Update the previous pointer of the tail to skip over the node preceding it.
 2. Update the next pointer of the node preceding the tail to point to the tail

-Printing the List
+### Printing the List

-1. Start from the node following the head
+- Start from the node following the head
-2. While the current node is not the tail:
+- While the current node is not the tail:
-   a.
-Print the value of the current node
+  - Print the value of the current node
-   b.
-Move to the next node
+  - Move to the next node